safe-menu/translations/README.md

 ## Submitting manually

-For non-tech savys that do not know how to work with JSON (understandable!!!), you can download the `translations.txt` file and fill it up with the translated data and then submit it via mail at: alex@renoki.org.
+For non-tech savys that do not know how to work with JSON (understandable!!!), you can download the `translations.txt` file which can be found [here](https://raw.githubusercontent.com/safe-menu/translations/master/translations.txt) and fill it up with the translated data and then submit it via mail at: alex@renoki.org.

 ## 🐛 Testing